neonmik/Wave-Machine-Firmware/README.md

         + Sample peaking before output - down to the poor implementation of the default C signed/unsigned recasting.

     + Note Handling:
+        + Bugfix: Notes that were held down or in sustain were acting strangely across presets.
+        + Bugfix: Filter triggers did't count active notes right.
+        + Moved filter trigger code to the Audio core to reduce queue messages.
         + Improvement: Moved Note message handling away from DMA into main loop for improved performance.
         + Feature: Added code to handle the use of an external Sustain Pedal via MIDI as well as rewriting the code for how the Hold fucntion works in the Arp, and having the Sustain Pedal work that too.
         + Bugfix: An error with the release message queue was causing the notes not to release properly.
 Only recognised during Sustain Pedal Feature testing.
-        + Moved Note_priority back to HW core - Takes the time pressiure off the Audio core.
+        + Moved Note_priority back to HW core - Takes the time pressure off the Audio core.
 Note assignments are now sent via a queue.
         + Added a the bones of a paraphonic filter for Modulation and/or Filter.
 This is currently unstable, but will possibly be used in future pending some UI testing.

     + Firmware: